 There are a several lessons we might all learn from this controversy.
 A few are as follows:

-1. First of all, it should be pointed out that, for the most part, the original team of scribe and editors of ACIM (which includes Ken Wapnick) were the best of friends and those still alive, remain such.
+- First of all, it should be pointed out that, for the most part, the original team of scribe and editors of ACIM (which included Ken Wapnick) were the best of friends remained such while alive.
 The behavior of these later students of the Course does not reflect the original intent behind the material.
 It’s not unlike what the church eventually did to the teachings of Jesus-although the current group seems to be accomplishing this in record time.
 Yet it does bring up great opportunities to apply ACIM material, thus integrating its message to an even higher level.

-3. If Gary’s ascended masters really do not exist, it means they are not Real.
+- If Gary Renard’s ascended masters really do not exist, it means they are not Real.
 So then why bother debating their existence-especially if one is so certain about this?
 Hmmm…Let’s see…Having external, written debates with entities that aren’t real…Isn’t this behavior a little schizophrenic?

 I rarely choose to get involved with disputes such as those found in this article.
 I have chosen, however, in this case to do so to point out that attack is never justified and that it is possible (and not too late) to bring sanity and peace to this situation and in a loving manner.
 To do so may bring about a greater good for all students of ACIM and spirituality in general.
 In my heart I know that hidden beneath the insane, fear-based behaviors of those involved is a true dedication to ACIM and its author, Jesus.
 Furthermore, the individuals engaged in this controversy do indeed make a valid point that there are some ACIM authors and facilitators who lack integrity and do not accurately represent the material.
 But perhaps in the future, rather than attacking those with whom they disagree, a choice could be made to just peaceably part ways from such individuals and let the Holy Spirit decide their futures.
 Furthermore, if these detractors could just choose a miracle and make the transition from analyzing the Course to applying its concepts and principles, they might take themselves (and their students) to a whole new level of understanding and experiencing ACIM and the inner teachings of Jesus himself.